Nature-based Solutions for drought, floods and wildfires through rainwater retention and storage with ponds, swales, terraces and planting

 A well hydrated landscape is less prone to burn.
 Beaver landscapes are known to stop wildfires in it's paths.
 Also properties where rainwater retention measures have hydrated the land and vegetation is still green seem to be less vulnerable.

-The Rain Savers can advise in regions with high fire risk.
+The Rain Savers can advise in regions with high fire risk on ways to reduce damage when a wilfdire hits, but also on recovery measures after a wildfire.

 QUESTIONS?